-300. Scope of the Rules
+300. Scope of the Rules.

-(a) Voltage limits and occupancies.-The following rules apply to electric utilization equipment between 25 and 750 volts, where accessible to other than qualified electrical operators, as in mills, factories, mercantile establishments, hotels, theaters, and other public buildings, cars and other vehicles, dwellings, and similar places.
+The following rules apply to electric utilization equipment between 25 and 750 volts, where accessible to other than qualified electrical operators, as in mills, factories, mercantile establishments, hotels, theaters, and other public buildings, cars and other vehicles, dwellings, and similar places.
 Communication equipment connected to communication lines (see definition) is exempted, except from rules under section 39.